Rachel Banham: WNBA

-Connecticut Sun
+Connecticut Sun (2016–2019)

-Banham was selected 4th overall by the Connecticut Sun in the 2016 WNBA Draft.
+Banham was selected 4th overall by the Connecticut Sun in the 2016 WNBA draft.
 During her rookie season with the Sun, Banham played in 15 games and averaged 10.9 minutes, 3.7 points, 1 assist, 1 rebound, while shooting 41% from the field and 35% from 3-point distance.
 Ultimately her rookie year was cut short after she tore her MCL and had micro fracture surgery on July 10.

 Banham's best year with the Sun came in 2018 when she averaged a career high 5.2 points.
 During the rest of her time in Connecticut, she did not get much playing time as she only averaged 11.4 minutes, 4 points, 1 assist and 1 rebound a game in her first four seasons with the Sun.

-Minnesota Lynx
+Minnesota Lynx (2020–2023)

-On February 25, 2020, Banham was acquired by the Minnesota Lynx in a sign and trade deal that send a 2021 2nd Round Pick to the Sun.
+On February 25, 2020, Banham was acquired by the Minnesota Lynx in a sign and trade deal that sent a 2021 2nd Round Pick to the Sun.
 During the 2020 Bubble Season in Bradenton, she showed some improvements averaging multiple career highs – 17.4 minutes, 6.9 points, 2.4 assists and 1.3 rebounds a game.
-She had her best game as a professional against the Indiana Fever on September 12, when she scored a career high 29 points and 10 assists, while making 7 3 pointers.
+She had her best game as a professional against the Indiana Fever on September 12, when she scored a career high 29 points and 10 assists, while making 7 3-pointers.

 The 2021 season saw a change for Banham as her role decreased as the team signed Kayla McBride, Natalie Achonwa & Aerial Powers during the offseason.
 On June 29, Banham was waived from the Lynx in order to clear some salary cap space for Minnesota.
 After clearing waivers, the Lynx re-signed Banham to a rest of season deal on July 5 – allowing her to re-join the team.

+Connecticut Sun (2024)

+Banham returned to the Sun in February 2024, signing a two year deal with the team.
+Banham set an WNBA record with 8 three pointers off the bench on July 14, 2024.

+Chicago Sky (2024–present)

+On July 17, 2024, Banham was traded to the Chicago Sky alongside Moriah Jefferson, a 2025 1st round pick and the rights to swap 2026 first round picks, in exchange for Marina Mabrey and a 2025 2nd round pick from the Chicago Sky.

+Unrivaled

+On November 5, 2025, it was announced that Banham had been drafted by Lunar Owls BC for the 2026 Unrivaled season.